rust-lang/rust/text/0000-cargo-workspace.md

 Projects like the compiler, however, will likely need explicit configuration.
 The `rust` repo conceptually has two workspaces, the standard library and the compiler, and these would need to be manually configured with `workspace` and `workspace-root` keys amongst all crates.

-Some examples of layouts that will require extra configuration are:
+Some examples of layouts that will require extra configuration, along with the configuration necessary, are:

 * Trees without any root crate